 - Hydrogen can be used directly in fuel cells, as an alternative fuel in combustion devices such as engines and boilers, or as a chemical feedstock in a number of important industrial processes such as ammonia or methanol manufacture.

-- Fuel Cells uses an electrochemical process to convert chemical fuels into electricity.
+- Fuel Cells use an electrochemical process to convert chemical fuels into electricity.
 The fuel is combined with oxygen from the ambient air to produce electricity, with heat and water as the waste products.

 - Unlike batteries, Fuel Cells will continue to generate electricity as long as a source of fuel is supplied.